 |The computing resources (vCPUs and memory) are released. |

 Note If your computing resources (vCPUs and memory) are released due to overdue payments, the system sends you an email notification.

 |Image||The image is unavailable.||The image is unavailable.|

-Note After cloud disks or local disks become unusable, they cannot properly process read/write requests.
-This affects how the instances to which these disks are attached run.
-For example, the read/write performance of applications may significantly degrade, it may take an extended period of time to perform operations, or instances may be unexpectedly powered down or cannot be restarted if they use specific operating systems.
+Note After cloud disks or local disks become unavailable, they cannot properly process read/write requests.
+This affects the operation of the instances to which the disks are attached.
+For example, the read/write performance of applications may significantly degrade, an extended period of time may be required to perform specific operations, or instances may be unexpectedly shut down or cannot restart if the instances use specific operating systems.